Why “agentic” work stopped being a product feature and became an infrastructure bet

 |---|---|---|---|

-Note what’s missing: “pick the perfect model.”
-In 2026, most teams use a portfolio—one strong model for planning and ambiguous language, smaller models for classification, and deterministic code for validation.
-The system wins, not the model.
+Notice what doesn’t appear: “pick the perfect model.”
+Teams that ship use a portfolio: stronger models for planning and ambiguous language, smaller models for classification and extraction, and deterministic code for validation.
+Systems win.

-For operators inside larger companies, the play is internal: build a shared agent platform to avoid a zoo of one-off assistants.
+Inside larger companies, the winning move is boring and powerful: build an internal agent platform so you don’t end up with a zoo of one-off assistants.
 Standardize tool registries, identity, evaluation harnesses, and logging.
-Then allow teams to ship role-specific agents (support, sales, finance) on top.
-This is the internal platform pattern all over again—except now your “microservices” include probabilistic reasoning steps that require continuous QA.
+Then let teams ship role-specific agents on top.
+It’s the internal platform playbook, except now your “services” include probabilistic steps that need continuous QA.

-- Optimize for time-to-value: pick workflows where you can show ROI within 30–60 days.
+- Optimize for time-to-value: choose workflows where you can prove value quickly with clear metrics.

-- Make risk legible: approvals, spend caps, and audit logs sell the deployment.
+- Make risk legible: approvals, spend caps, and audit logs move deals through procurement.

-- Constrain by design: fewer tools, stricter schemas, narrower domains outperform “general agents.”
+- Constrain by design: fewer tools and narrower domains beat “general agents” in production.

-- Own the integration surface: the deepest connector wins (Salesforce, ServiceNow, NetSuite, Slack).
+- Win the integration surface: the deepest connector often beats the smartest prompt.

-- Instrument from day one: quality, cost, latency, and escalation rate are your core metrics.
+- Instrument from day one: quality, cost, latency, and escalation rate are non-negotiable.